Organic Gardening and Farming

 Community Supported Agriculture (CSA) Shares now available.
 Go to our CSA page for more info.

-A recent video shot by the Local Growers Guild that features our permaculture gardens and info about what we are doing.... http://vimeo.com/48612928
+A video shot by the Local Growers Guild at our old location that features our permaculture gardens and info about what we are doing.... http://vimeo.com/48612928

-Here at the Ecovillage we truly believe in "Being the change you wish to see in the world," and that is what sets us apart.
-With over a decade of experience in organic gardening, farming and permaculture, the Farm Leader, Michael Hicks, and the other ecovillage members are ready to turn the new Ecovillage land into acres of food forest.
-This will include moving Michael's established market farm (since 2004) and expanding beyond that to include orchards, animals, and much more.
-Michael, Amanda, and others also operate Riverside Permaculture Gardens in Jasper.
-During the 2011 season, we were growing nearly 200 species of vegetables, fruits, nuts, herbs, and flowers in these gardens.
+Here at Living Roots we truly believe in "Being the change you wish to see in the world," and that is what sets us apart.
+With over a decade of experience in organic gardening, farming and permaculture, the Farm Leader, Michael Hicks, and the other members of the Farm Staff are ready to turn this land into acres of food forest.

-The Ecovillage envisions a world in which all communities have access to healthy, locally-grown, organic food and herbal medicine which are grown in ways that are both environmentally and personally sustainable.
+The Farm envisions a world in which all communities have access to healthy, locally-grown, organic food and herbal medicine which are grown in ways that are both environmentally and personally sustainable.

 What is Organic?